 Note: For tax years beginning on or after January 1, 2015, there is an additional credit available to qualified employers certified by DOL for employing individuals with developmental disabilities.
-For more information and qualifications for this new credit, see Form CT-644, Workers with Disabilities Tax Credit, (for corporations), Form IT-644, Workers with Disabilities Tax Credit, (for all others) and the DOL website.
-An employer is not allowed to claim this new credit and the credit for employment of persons with disabilities for the same employee.
+For more information and qualifications for this credit, see Form CT-644, Workers with Disabilities Tax Credit, (for corporations), Form IT-644, Workers with Disabilities Tax Credit, (for all others) and the DOL website.
+An employer is not allowed to claim this credit and the credit for employment of persons with disabilities for the same employee.

 - DOL's website

 - Form CT-41, Claim for Credit for Employment of Persons with Disabilities, and its instructions (for corporations); or